 We know that your health information is personal.
 We are careful about how we use your information and work hard to protect your privacy.
 We do not sell your protected health information and we take steps to protect your information from people who do not have the need and/or the legal right to see it.

-We are required by Law to make sure that any Personal Health Information (PHI) that identifies you is kept private, to notify you following a breach of your unsecured PHI, give you this Notice of our legal duties and privacy practices, and follow the terms of the current Notice.
+We are required by Law to make sure that any Protected Health Information (PHI) that identifies you is kept private, to notify you following a breach of your unsecured PHI, give you this Notice of our legal duties and privacy practices, and follow the terms of the current Notice.

 How we May Use and Disclose PHI about You

 Routine disclosures are the ones we need to make as a part of serving you.
 We may use and disclose PHI for a variety of reasons.
 We have a limited right to use and/or disclose your PHI without your authorization for the purpose of treatment, payment or our operations.
 Other uses and disclosures require your written authorization unless the law permits or requires us to make the use or disclosure without your authorization.
 If we disclose your PHI to a third party in order for that party to perform a function on our behalf, the third party must agree that it will extend the same degree of privacy protection to your PHI that we do.
-Subject to the limitations of the Michigan Mental Health Code, and Title 42, Part 2 of the Code of Federal Regulations, we may use or disclose your PHI without your authorization as follows:

-• Treatment.
+- Your Treatment.
 We will use and disclose your PHI to provide, coordinate, or manage your supports, care and any other related services.
 This includes the coordination or management of your health care with another person like a doctor or therapist for treatment purposes.
 We may use your PHI to remind you of an appointment or to tell you about potential treatment options.

-• Operations.
-We may use or disclose your PHI for our operations in order to maintain or improve services.
+- We may use or disclose your PHI for our operations in order to maintain or improve services.
 This can include quality assessment, accreditation, licensing or business management and general administrative activities.

-• Avert a Serious Threat to Health or Safety.
-We may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
+- We may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

-• Public Health.
+- Public Health.
 We may disclose parts of your PHI to the Public Health Department when the law requires us to do so.
-This disclosure would only be made for the purpose of controlling disease, injury, or disability.
+This disclosure would only be made for the purpose of controlling disease, injury or disability.

-• Fundraising & Other Communications.
+- Fundraising & Other Communications.
 We may use or disclose parts of your PHI to offer you information that may be of interest to you.
 For example, we may use your name and address to send you newsletters or other information about activities.
 If we contact you to raise funds, we will inform you of our intention and your right to opt out of receiving such communications.

-• Business Associates and Subcontractors.
+- Business Associates and Subcontractors.
 We may contract with people, companies, and entities known as Business Associates to perform various functions or provide certain services.
 In order to perform these functions or provide these services, Business Associates may receive, create, maintain, use, and/or disclose your PHI, but only after they sign an agreement with us requiring them to implement appropriate safeguards regarding your PHI.
 Similarly, a Business Associate may hire a Subcontractor to assist in performing functions or providing services in connection with your services.
 If a Subcontractor is hired, the Business Associate may not disclose your PHI to the Subcontractor until after the Subcontractor enters into a Subcontractor Agreement with the Business Associate that also requires the Subcontractor to safeguard your PHI.

-• Research.
+- Research.
 We may disclose your PHI to researchers only with your authorization.

-• Abuse, Neglect or Domestic Violence Reporting.
+- Abuse, Neglect or Domestic Violence Reporting.
 To alert the Department of Health and Human Services (DHHS), State or local authorities if we believe someone is a victim of abuse or neglect or domestic violence.

-• Health Oversight Entities.
+- Health Oversight Entities.
 We may disclose your PHI to health oversight agencies for things like audits; civil or administrative reviews, proceedings, investigations, inspections, and licensing activities.

-• Law Enforcement.
+- Law Enforcement.
 We will disclose your PHI when required to do so by federal, state or local law.
 For example, we may disclose PHI during any court or administrative proceeding, if we are ordered to do so and/or to meet legal requirements.
 We may also disclose PHI for law enforcement purposes, such as investigation of a crime, but only if such disclosures comply with Michigan law.

-• Coroners or Medical Examiners.
-We may disclose PHI to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties.
+- Coroners or Medical Examiners.
+We may disclose PHI to a coroner or medical examiner for identification purposes, determining cause of death, or for the coroner or medical examiner to perform other duties.

-• Health and Human Services (DHHS).
+- Health and Human Services (DHHS).
 For assurance that we are following the law.
 We also will release your PHI if we suspect there may have been child or vulnerable adult abuse or neglect.
 Federal and State Laws require these reports.
 Michigan law does not require us to notify you when we make a report about abuse or neglect.

-• As Required by Law.
+- As Required by Law.
 We will disclose your PHI when required to do so by federal, state, or local law.

 Privacy Rights & Your Rights Regarding Your Protected Health Information (PHI)

-• Right to Request Restrictions.
+- Right to Request Restrictions.
 You may request limitations on the use of your PHI.
 For example, you can ask that your information not be shared with certain family members.
 We are not always able to comply with these requests.
 If we are unable to or do not agree to your request, we will let you know.
 If we do agree to a restriction and the restricted information is needed for your emergency care, we may still use or disclose the information as we think appropriate.

-• Right to Request Alternate Methods of Communication.
+- Right to Request Alternate Methods of Communication.
 You may request an alternate method of receiving confidential mails and other communications of your protected health information (PHI).
 For instance, you may request that your PHI be sent to a post office box rather than to your home address.
 You may also request that calls be made to a certain telephone number.
 We do not require that you state a reason for your request.

-• Right to Request an Amendment.
+- Right to Request an Amendment.
 You may request an amendment to your PHI if you think it is incorrect or incomplete.
 We may ask that the request be in writing and state the reasons for the amendment.
 We will notify you to let you know if we agree or disagree with your request.
 If we do not agree, we will provide you with information on why we disagree and what options you have.
 To request an amendment, your request must be made in writing and submitted to our Privacy Officer.

 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

-• is not part of the treatment information kept by MOKA;
+- is not part of the treatment information kept by MOKA;

-• was not created by us, unless the person or entity that created the information is no longer available to make the amendment;
+- was not created by us, unless the person or entity that created the information is no longer available to make the amendment;

-• is not part of the information which you would be permitted to inspect and copy; or
+- is not part of the information which you would be permitted to inspect and copy; or

-• is accurate and complete.
+- is accurate and complete.

-• Uses Requiring Authorization.
+- Uses Requiring Authorization.
 There are some uses of protected health information that require your authorization.
 If your PHI is sought for a use that requires your approval, you will be told the reason for the request, who is asking for the information, and what information is requested.
 There will also be an explanation of how you may cancel (revoke) your authorization.
 If we have already acted in reliance upon your authorization or consent, you may not be able to cancel it.

 The following uses and disclosures of your PHI will be made only with your written authorization:

-• Uses and disclosures of PHI for marketing purposes;
+- Uses and disclosures of PHI for marketing purposes;

-• Disclosures that constitute a sale of your PHI; and
+- Disclosures that constitute a sale of your PHI; and

-• Uses and disclosures of psychotherapy notes other than to carry out the treatment, payment, and health care operations set forth at 45 CFR § 164.508(a)(2).
+- Uses and disclosures of psychotherapy notes other than to carry out the treatment, payment, and health care operations set forth at 45 CFR § 164.508(a)(2).

 Other uses and disclosures of your PHI not covered by this notice or applicable laws will be made only with your written permission.
 If you provide us permission to use or disclose your PHI, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose your PHI for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission.

-• Breach Notification Requirements.
+- Breach Notification Requirements.
 You have a right to be notified upon a breach of your unsecured PHI.
 We will also inform the Department of Health and Human Services (HHS) and take any other steps required by law.

 Services we provide or pay for will not be affected for raising a privacy issue.